 Brunei has extraordinary wealth owing to its extensive natural gas and oil reserves that contribute more than 70% towards the nation’s economy.
 Moreover, the country seeks to encourage more and more investment, becoming self-sufficient in food sector, and observing high standards of administration in both private and public sectors.

 UAE has an open economy and a high per capita income, UAE is the world’s third largest exporter of crude oil.
 It is proven to have world’s fifth largest natural gas reserves.
 Oil exports account for about 25 percent of the UAE’s gross domestic product.

-San Marino is the tenth richest country in the world.
-Comprising a stable economy, San Marino is among the European nations with the lowest rates of unemployment.
-Services, tourism, finance and industry are the main drivers of the economy.
+Hong Kong SAR, China is the tenth richest economy in the world.
+Comprising a stable mixed market service oriented economy, Hong Kong is among the few nations with a highly developed public transport network of mass transit railway, ferries and buses.
+Financial services, tourism, industry and shipping are the main drivers of the economy.

 Know more about World’s top 10: